Popular socialism (Central Europe)

-Popular socialism (Volkssocialismus; Národní socialismus; Narodni socializem) is a distinct socialist ideology in Central Europe with an origin in Austria-Hungary.
+Popular socialism (Volkssozialismus; Národní socialismus; Narodni socializem) is a distinct socialist ideology in Central Europe with an origin in Austria-Hungary.
 Central European popular socialism differs from popular socialism in Nordic countries, which is known for a greater left-wing emphasis.
 With its origin in the 1890s, popular socialism in Central Europe is traditionally associated with democratic and classical radical politics, linking liberal socialism with left-wing nationalism in each respective country.

-Popular socialism is traditionally a centre-left political ideology influential in the politics of Austria-Hungary and its successor states, especially in Czech politics and Slovenian politics.
+Popular socialism has traditionally been a centre-left political ideology influential in the politics of Austria-Hungary and its successor states, especially in Czech politics and Slovenian politics.
 Popular socialist economic beliefs were traditionally close to guild socialism, as they maintained their own trade unions.
 In practical politics, it is characterized by gradual reformism of state laws and the economy.
 Popular socialism is viewed by its advocates as an idealist socialism rather than the materialist socialism espoused by Marxism.
 Popular socialism was also referred to as Czech socialism and later Czechoslovak socialism in Czechoslovakia, and Yugoslav socialism in Yugoslavia.

 Etymology

 Popular socialism in Czech is called národní socialismus (lit. 'national socialism'), in Slovene as narodni socializem and in German as Volkssozialismus.
 The adjective narodni in Slavic languages is primarily translated from Czech and Slovene into English as national, and in Serbo-Croatian and Ukrainian it is usually translated as people's.
-This can cause confusion in distinguishing the ideology.
-That is because in Czech, the word national is variously translated as národní (English: 'soft national') and nacionální (English: 'hard national').
+This can cause confusion in distinguishing the ideology, because in Czech, the word national is variously translated as národní (English: 'soft national') and nacionální (English: 'hard national').
 Due to that, Czech historiography distinguishes the democratic ideology of popular socialism as národní socialismus, while German Nazism is nacionální socialismus.
 In the context of Germany, popular socialism should also be distinguished from the ultranationalist Strasserism, as in the 1930s that movement also (rarely) referred to itself as Volkssozialismus.